Here’s a look at how wind energy works, what it’s used for, and how it can improve our daily lives.

 The advantages of wind energy Johannesburg, Pretoria, Western Cape and Durban is that its sustainable.
 The Wind is essentially a form of solar energy; winds are generated by atmospheric heat, which is provided by the means of sunlight, rotation of the earth, and surface irregularities.
 As long as the sun shines brightly in the sky, energy will be harnessed by wind-powered turbines.

 Wind power is quite cost-effective.
 It’s not only low-priced, but it’s quite renewable.
 It’s one of the cheapest renewable energy options we have.
-The average price is four to six cents per kilowatt per hour, which is dependent on the resource availability.
+The average price is four to six cents per kilowatt per hour, which is dependent on resource availability.
 Read more on living life in the green zone.

 Wind turbines can be built on existing farms or ranches, which greatly benefits the economy of rural areas.
 Most wind farms in Johannesburg, Pretoria, Western Cape and Durban are constructed in rural areas.
 Farmers and ranchers are able to work on their land because wind farms take up very little space.
 Wind farm owners also pay rent to the farmers and ranchers who allow them to use their land.
 This acts as another source of income which is another one of the advantages of wind energy for rural areas.

 Wind turbines create jobs.
 In 2014 alone, the wind sector invested more than $8 billion of capital in the U.S economy, solely to build projects related to wind-farms.
 This, in turn, employed more than 73,000 workers.
-According to the Wind Vision Report, wind-powered energy has the potential to supply more than half a million with jobs in areas such as installation, maintenance, and supporting services by 2050.
+According to the Wind Vision Report, wind-powered energy has the potential to supply more than half a million with jobs in areas such as installation, maintenance, and support services by 2050.

 Disadvantages of Wind Energy in Johannesburg, Pretoria, Western Cape and Durban